 It isn't the only large public and private organisation getting holiday and leave entitlements massively wrong:

-- The Corrections Department needed $16 million in this year's budget to rectify their breaches of the Holidays Act.
+- The Corrections Department needed $16 million in the 2018 budget to rectify their breaches of the Holidays Act.

 - Auckland Council recently reviewed its payroll system and found underpayment errors that could cost it $16m.